qmodu/Radiotech/README.md

 OS X

-In order to get the whole package of python libraries update (e.g. numpy is in OS X as a base though getting newer version is a safe play for backward compatibility issues) you may consider reading this guide:
+In order to get the whole package of python libraries updates (e.g. numpy is in OS X as a base though getting newer version is a safe play for backward compatibility issues) you may consider reading this guide:

 http://www.thisisthegreenroom.com/2011/installing-python-numpy-scipy-matplotlib-and-ipython-on-lion/